mapbender/mapbender-documentation/en/book/development/controllers.rst

 Backend
 ~~~~~~~
-The backend is handled by the ManagerBundle, which provides (will provide) an consistent backend for managing all aspects of an Mapbender3 application: applications, layers, elements, users, settings.
+The backend is handled by the ManagerBundle, which provides (will provide) an consistent backend for managing all aspects of an Mapbender application: applications, layers, elements, users, settings.

 For each section a own controller class exists within this bundle: